Rosemary Daniell: Formative experiences and early career

-In 1981, Danielll founded a series of creative writing workshops for women in Savannah, Georgia.
-Two years later, she named the workshops Zona Rosa, Spanish for the "pink zone," which later became an LLC.
-Daniell's first book about the workshops, The Woman Who Spilled Words All Over Herself: Writing and the Zona Rosa Way, was published by Faber and Faber in 1997; her second book about the writing workshops, Secrets of the Zona Rosa: How Writing (and Sisterhood) Can Change Women's Lives, was published by Henry Holt and Company, 2006.
+Daniell's first book about her workshops, The Woman Who Spilled Words All Over Herself: Writing and the Zona Rosa Way, was published by Faber and Faber in 1997; her second book about the writing workshops, Secrets of the Zona Rosa: How Writing (and Sisterhood) Can Change Women's Lives, was published by Henry Holt in 2006.

 Daniell was awarded the Governor's Award in the Humanities in 2008 for her contributions to Georgia's literary heritage.